 I had always wanted to create my own CRPGs and adventure games but despite many ambitious ideas and attempts I never got very far past the design and initial programming stage.
 With the development of the internet and the wealth of free tools and information for aspiring developers that became available I started to pick up programming again around 2001.

-I’ve also plans to create other games in the CRPG and Adventure genres, possibly to run on classic platforms such as the Commodore 64, Atari 8bit or Commodore Amiga computers.
+I’ve since decided to focus on creating games of my own in the CRPG and Adventure genres, possibly to run on classic platforms such as the Commodore 64, Atari 8bit or Commodore Amiga computers.
+Any serious projects would also likely have a modern PC version as well.